MNS4A Workshop Logo

 Dr. Vinícius Deggeroni INPE

-Scientific organizing committee — to be confirmed
+Scientific organizing committee

 The Scientific Organizing Committee (SOC) brings together researchers from Brazil and abroad working across aeronomy, ionospheric physics, and observational networks.
-The list below reflects the proposed composition; confirmations are currently being collected.

-Dr. Boris Maletckii Japan
+Dr. Boris Maletckii UTokyo, Japan

 Dr. Danny Scipión IGP, Peru

-Dr. Elvira Astafyeva CNRS, France
+Dr. Elvira Astafyeva IPGP, France

 Dr. Francisco Carlos de Meneses Jr. IFPR